bcrowe/cakephp-api-pagination/README.md

 }
 ```

-**Note:** Whenever setting key visibily, use the aliased name if you've given it
+**Note:** Whenever setting keys' visbility, use the aliased name if you've given
-one.
+it one.

 ## Change log